 VoiceFirst technology can also be used to replace chatbots – group and individual messaging services.
 These are available as apps on your device, with which you can communicate with your peers using only your voice.
 The benefits come from the speed with which messages are recorded and responded to, as well as the positive interactions that come from this more inclusive form of communication.

 This is the next leap.
 If online training authoring tools are going to keep up with workplace technology, then voice-enabled applications will have to be integrated.
 Social learning is becoming an essential part of learning strategy.
 Collaboration tools such as chatbots can easily be converted to VoiceFirst – giving learners a more personal experience.
 Groups can collaborate at all stages of learning to share their concerns and hopes, ask questions of experts, and quickly share on-the-job experience afterwards.
-When these tools are integrated with the LMS, learners don’t need to leave the learning environment – or take their attention away from the screen – to quickly pose a question.
+When these tools are integrated with an LMS like Totara, learners don’t need to leave the learning environment – or take their attention away from the screen – to quickly pose a question.
 VoiceFirst enables a truly immersive learning experience that just feels more human.

 Most L&D organisations will be moving towards a full microlearning library, where resources are pushed to relevant learners and where learning can be completed on-the-go in manageable chunks.
 VoiceFirst sits neatly alongside any microlearning asset as it is, by its very nature, a chunk of knowledge shared and accessed when needed.
 VoiceFirst applications will allow users to access microlearning assets via voice-enabled devices – be that a web or phone app, or a smart device.